I'm a provider

 Cardiac ion channelopathies are the result of mutations in genes that code for protein subunits of the cardiac ion channels.
 These channels are essential cell membrane components that open or close to allow ions to flow into or out of the cell.
 The regulation of these ions is essential for the maintenance of a normal cardiac action potential.
 This group of disorders is associated with ventricular arrhythmias and an increased risk of sudden cardiac death (SCD).
 These congenital cardiac channelopathies can be difficult to diagnose, and the implications of an incorrect diagnosis could be catastrophic.

 The prevalence of any cardiac channelopathy is still ill-defined but is thought to be between 1:2000 and 1:3000 persons in the general population.
 Data pertaining to the individual prevalences of LQTS, CPVT, BrS, and SQTS are presented in the table below.
 The channelopathies discussed in this policy are genetically heterogeneous with hundreds of identified mutations, but the group of disorders share basic clinical expression.
 The most common presentation is spontaneous or exercise-triggered syncope due to ventricular dysrhythmia.
 These can be self-limiting or potentially lethal cardiac events.
-The electrocardiographic features of each channelopathy are characteristic, but the electrocardiogram (EKG) is not diagnostic in all cases, and some secondary events (eg, electrolyte disturbance, cardiomyopathies, or subarachnoid hemorrhage) may result in an EKG similar to those observed in a cardiac channelopathy.
+The electrocardiographic features of each channelopathy are characteristic, but the electrocardiogram (ECG) is not diagnostic in all cases, and some secondary events (eg, electrolyte disturbance, cardiomyopathies, or subarachnoid hemorrhage) may result in an ECG similar to those observed in a cardiac channelopathy.

 Epidemiology of Cardiac Ion Channelopathies